gapdays/gapdays2015-spring/index.md

 # Second [GAP](http://www.gap-system.org/) Days
 ## March 16-20, 2015, RWTH Aachen University

-This meeting will focus on stabilizing, developing and porting existing packages to HPC-GAP.
+This meeting is a developer's meeting which will focus on stabilizing HPC-GAP.
+Our goal is to make a beta-release of HPC-GAP with improved documentation which helps package authors to gradually port their packages.

 #### GAP Days in general